vicesoftware/truck-scout/README.md

      - Username: (the value of POSTGRES_USER from docker-compose.yml)
      - Password: (the value of POSTGRES_PASSWORD from docker-compose.yml)

-[The rest of the README remains the same...]

 ## Payload CMS Setup

 1. Ensure the `payload.config.js` file is properly configured with your collections and settings.